Truncuso/microbot-private/devNode.md

 - rendering of objects and tiles -> microbotOverlay

 #### Hallowed Sepulchre
-- as inperation use the plugin from runlite ->  just copy it over, and handle interaction ?  marks all things correctly ?
+- as insperation use the plugin from runlite ->  just copy it over, and handle interaction ?  marks all things correctly ?

 #### QoL Navigation Plugin (VoxSylvaeNavigationPlugin)